-Definition: Damage to the seed coat or kernel.
+Definition: Any damage to the seed coat or kernel is classified as defective.
 Damage to the seed coat can appear as bruising (darkening) or in more severe cases splitting of the seed coat.
 This may cause discolouration and damage to the kernel.
 Damage to the kernel can vary from bruising (darkening) to physical damage such as crushing of the entire kernel.